Paula Bennett: Early life and career

 Bennett was born on 9 April 1969 in Auckland, New Zealand, the daughter of Bob Bennett and Lee Bennett.
-She has Tainui ancestry through her half-Māori paternal grandmother, Ailsa Bennett.
-Her father had a flooring business in Auckland, then in 1974 bought the village store at Kinloch, near Taupo.
-Bennett attended Taupo-nui-a-Tia College in Taupo.
+She has Tainui ancestry through her Māori paternal grandmother, Ailsa Bennett.
+Her father had a flooring business in Auckland, then in 1974 bought the village store at Kinloch, near Taupō.
+Bennett attended Taupo-nui-a-Tia College in Taupō.
 At 17 she gave birth to a daughter, Ana, and raised her alone while working in hospitality and tourism-industry jobs or, at times, receiving the Domestic Purposes Benefit.

 In 1992 Bennett moved to Auckland, where she worked in a rest home, first as a kitchenhand and then as a nurse aide.
 She began studying social work at the Albany campus of Massey University in 1994.
 She became the welfare officer of the Massey University at Albany Students' Association, then, in 1996, the president, which she said gave her a taste for politics.
 She discontinued the social work component of her course of study, leaving simply social policy, and graduated with a Bachelor of Arts.

 After graduating, Bennett worked as an electorate secretary for Murray McCully, National Party member of Parliament for East Coast Bays, until the 1999 general election.
 She then worked as a recruitment consultant for several years and assisted McCully in the 2002 general election campaign.